-Activity Evidence that supports this approach Challenge number(s) addressed National Tutoring Programme Some children have fallen behind during lockdown, 1:1 specific tailored tutoring is able to fill in gaps missed.
-5,4,1

-EEF Toolkit Extending School time +3, Feedback +6, Individualised instruction +4, 1:1 tutoring +4 Small groups before school/after school maths interventions Teacher assessment.
+National Tutoring Programme Some children have fallen behind during lockdown, 1:1 specific tailored tutoring is able to fill in gaps missed.
+September 2022 - all children y4-6 offered NTP September 2023 - due to cost increase - this has been cut back.
+However, will increase small group work.
+EEF Toolkit Extending School time +3, Feedback +6, Individualised instruction +4, 1:1 tutoring +4 5,4,1 Small groups before school/after school maths interventions Teacher assessment.
 Pre-teaching can minimise feeling of failure, children feel more positive about going into a lesson and more willing to have a go.
 Helps boost confidence and self-esteem.
 EEF Toolkit Extending School time +3, Feedback +6, Individualised instruction +4, 1:1 tutoring +4 1,5 Nessy Program and screener 50% have dyslexia or dyslexic tendencies.
 Nessy screener, reports from assessors and teacher assessment.
 This program supports class work.
 Children enjoy and find it highly motivating.
 Can be accessed from home too.
-EEF Toolkit Individualised instruction +4, learning styles 4,1
+EEF Toolkit Individualised instruction +4, learning styles 4,1 Educational Psychologist and Assessment Where there are significant needs, help with funding assessments EEF Toolkit Individualised instruction +4, learning styles 4,1